hatmix/godot-4-jam-template/README.md

 ## Settings and Controls

-Actions not starting with "ui_" or "editor_" will be listed in the controls UI.
+Actions not starting with "ui_" or "editor_" will be listed in the controls (remapping) UI.
 If there are no actions defined, a default set of ui_ actions will be shown.
 The default set is just for testing and changes to those actions will not persist.

 Settings are saved automatically in `user://settings.cfg` and control mappings in `user://controls.tres`.
 Saving and loading are handled by `res://autoloads/settings.gd`.